Cooking Gorgeous

 Instructions

-• Put all the ingredients for the kofte in a large bowl and mix them.
-Knead the mixture for about 5 minutes until nicely combined.
+• Add all the köfte ingredients to a large bowl.
+Mix with your hands for about 5 minutes until well combined.

 • Set them aside and start preparing your vegetables.